-On kitchen cabinets, especially those close to the cooker, a greasy layer is formed, hard to remove when you want to clean them.
-It is obvious that this layer can’t be removed only with water, and often chemicals can affect the furniture, especially if it is made of natural wood.
+There is a greasy layer on kitchen cabinets, especially those close to the cooker, that is hard to remove when cleaning.
+There is no doubt that this layer cannot be removed with water alone, and many chemicals can damage natural wood furniture.

 Here are some tips that will help you keep the color of your kitchen cabinets and eliminate grease from them.